Aspose/releases.aspose.com/content/en/email/pythonnet/new-releases/aspose.email-for-python-via-.net-24.5.0-windows-x64.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Email for Python via .NET 24.5.0, Windows x64 release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+We are pleased to announce the release of Aspose.Email for Python via .NET 24.5.0.
+This update for the 64-bit Windows platform brings exciting new features and enhancements to help you develop powerful email processing apps in Python.

+### Streamlined Attachment Handling

+The latest Python email API version allows you to effortlessly add, remove, and manage attachments within emails to boost workflow automation.

+### Improved Message Body Manipulation

+Aspose.Email for Python via .NET gives you greater control over email content with advanced message body creation and editing capabilities on Win64 systems.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Email for Python via .NET 24.5.0 Release Notes](https://releases.aspose.com/email/pythonnet/release-notes/2024/aspose-email-for-python-via-net-24-5-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}